dojo/docs/dojo/setObject.rst

 Usage
 =====

-In javascript, a dot separated string like A.B.C refers to an item called C inside an object called B which is itself inside an object called A.
+In javascript, a dot separated string like obj.parent.child refers to an item called child inside an object called parent inside of obj.

-setObject will let you set the value of C, creating the intermediate A and B objects if they don't exist.
+setObject will let you set the value of child, creating the intermediate parent object(s) if they don't exist.

 Without `dojo.setObject`, we often see code like this: